tablelandnetwork/docs/docs/tutorials/json-files-nft-polygon.md

 description: Take local JSON files, parse them into tables, and deploy the data as an NFT collection on Polygon.
 keywords:
   - polygon
-  - json
+  - json metadata
-  - dynamic nft
+  - nft metadata
 ---

 Tableland is a web3-native database that can be used to store data in relational tables.
 One of the most exciting use cases is using Tableland for _[NFT metadata](https://docs.opensea.io/docs/metadata-standards)_—which is a challenging problem in web3, especially for novel _dynamic NFT_ use cases.
 Developers must make tradeoffs between: